 10. Let me ask the questions

-Even if they are off topic.
+Even if my questions are off topic, let me ask them.
 It will show that I am thinking about new perspectives, curious, and willing to learn more.
 Let me have the chance to show what I am wondering about, not just what I know.